Jerusalem” Opens in IMAX 3D

 10:00 a.m. - 4:30 p.m.

 Museum of Florida History, 500 South Bronough Street, Tallahassee, Florida

-Imagining La Florida: Ponce de León and the Quest for the Fountain of Youth is an interactive exhibit that uses models, tablet computers, and immersive elements to explore Florida history from the preparation of Juan Ponce de León’s voyage from Spain to the establishment of Fort Mose in 1739.
-Organized by Acción Cultural Española (AC/E) of Spain and the Spain-Florida Foundation 500 Years, and curated by Dr. J. Michael Francis, the exhibit is a collaboration of the Spanish Embassy in Washington D.C., and the Spanish Consulate in Miami.
+Imagining La Florida: Ponce de León and the Quest for the Fountain of Youth is an immersive exhibit that recounts Florida history from the preparation of Ponce de León’s voyage from Spain to the establishment of Fort Mose in 1739.
+Organized by Acción Cultural Española (AC/E) of Spain and the Spain-Florida Foundation and curated by Dr. J. Michael Francis, it is a collaboration of the Spanish Embassy in Washington D.C., and the Spanish Consulate in Miami.
 The exhibit is divided into four distinct sections, each chronicling a different aspect of Florida’s early colonial history.
 Begin your voyage aboard a replica Spanish galleon in Seville, Spain, and travel through the history of early Florida, taking in such sights as the founding of St. Augustine, the rich native populations, and the founding of Fort Mose, the first free black settlement in the United States.
 The exhibit concludes with a holographic fountain, where visitors discover the truth about one of the most enduring foundation myths in U.S. history, Ponce de León’s quest for the fountain of youth.

 Choosing to Participate

 The Florida Historic Capitol Museum welcomes a new temporary exhibition to be on display August 27th, 2013 through August 10th, 2014.
 The exhibit, Choosing To Participate, highlights stories of community activists whose local impact has lead to larger national awareness about the importance of equality in civic communities.